Save energy and reduce your fuel bills

 - Universal Credit

-Your water bill comes to 3% or more of your overall household income (after tax and National Insurance have been deducted).
+Your water bill comes to 3% or more of your overall household income (once tax and National Insurance have taken out).
 Please note this income includes any Housing Benefit and Council Tax Support you may be being paid.

 Or the Southern Water website